 I. Purpose

 A pandemic may present conditions that pose a direct threat to the national defense of the United States or its preparedness programs requiring, pursuant to DPA section 708(c)(1), that an agreement to collectively coordinate, plan and collaborate for the manufacture and distribution of PPE, Pharmaceuticals and other Critical Healthcare Resources is necessary for the national defense.
-This Agreement will maximize the effectiveness of the manufacture and distribution of Critical Healthcare Resources nationwide to respond to a pandemic by establishing unity of effort between the Participants and the Federal Government for integrated coordination, planning, information sharing with FEMA, allocation and distribution of Critical Healthcare Resources.
+This Agreement will maximize the effectiveness of the manufacture and distribution of Critical Healthcare Resources nationwide to respond to a pandemic through a mechanism advancing unity of effort between the Participants and the Federal Government for integrated coordination, planning, information sharing with FEMA, allocation and distribution of Critical Healthcare Resources.
 The activities included in this Agreement are limited to those necessary to respond to a Pandemic, at the sole determination and direction of FEMA.

 II.
 Authorities